ganimalqudhaifi/synth-ai/README.md

 An intelligent chatbot that provides contextual, meaningful, and interactive conversations using advanced AI language models.

 ### 2. YouTube Transcript Summarization
-Extract and summarize key points from YouTube video transcripts, making content more accessible and concise.
+Extracts and summarizes key points from YouTube video transcripts, providing concise and accessible insights.

 ### 3. RAG Application
-Utilizes retrieval-augmented generation for advanced search and question-answering capabilities with custom datasets.
+Harnesses retrieval-augmented generation (RAG) for advanced search and question-answering capabilities with custom datasets.
+Includes self-reflection mechanisms for improving retrieval quality and generation accuracy.

-### 4. Weather Prediction
+### 4. Notion Integration
-Leverages external APIs to predict weather conditions with user-friendly visualizations.
+Seamlessly integrates with Notion, enabling RAG for pages and databases to streamline workflows and enhance productivity.

+### 5. Dynamic UI with Data Streaming
+Generates user interfaces dynamically, featuring real-time data streaming for interactive and responsive visualizations.

 ---